SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ### Input Data

 The input data must be read from the console.
 The **first line** of the input will indicate the **amount that Lina has before starting to purchase**.
 On each of the following lines there will be a particular command.
-After you read the command "**`mall.Enter`**", on each of the following lines you will be given strings holding **information regarding the purchases / actions** that Lina wants to perform.
-These strings will keep being passed, until the "**`mall.Exit`**" command is given.
+After you read the command "**`mall.Enter`**", on each of the following lines, you will be given strings holding **information regarding the purchases/actions** that Lina wants to perform.
+These strings will keep being passed until the "**`mall.Exit`**" command is given.

 Always only one "**`mall.Enter`**" command will be given, as well as only one "**`mall.Exit`**" command.